dogweather/seed-report/README.md

 # SeedReport

 ## The Deliverable
 A readable summary of your Rails seed results.
+Doesn't disrupt your Seed file; takes care of the accounting.

 ```
 Country  initial count: 0, 1 created